Choosing Web Fonts: A Beginner’s Guide

 “Designers provide ways into—and out of—the flood of words,” writes design critic Ellen Lupton, “by breaking up text into pieces and offering shortcuts and alternate routes through masses of information.”
 Beyond the personality of your font choice, well-designed layouts also use visual cues, regularity, and variation to guide readers naturally.
 And choosing type according to the length of the text can give readers lots of cues and shortcuts to help with navigation.

 For headlines and subheads, you can choose an expressive, unique, even idiosyncratic font—including Display, Decorative, Handwritten, and Script styles.
-These unconventional, high contrast designs tend to work well in this context because their details and visual complexity help to attract the eye.
+These unconventional, high-contrast designs tend to work well in this context because their details and visual complexity help to attract the eye.
 If you’d like to use a sans serif font for short bits of text, especially in large sizes, the regular weight tends to look a little out of place.
 Consider using the bold and compressed styles instead.
 If you prefer serifs, hairline serif fonts like Playfair Display or Rufina tend to work well in short lines because their high stroke contrast tends to grab the reader’s attention.

-Medium-length text, defined loosely as three to four paragraphs, is actually pretty flexible which means you've got options.
+Medium-length text, defined loosely as three to four paragraphs, is actually pretty flexible, which means you’ve got options.
 If you’re leaning toward a serif font, opt for something in the old style like Quattrocento, a transitional style like Libre Baskerville, or a slab serif like Arvo.
 Prefer a sans serif?
-Then the best choice would be something in the humanist or grotesque style like Cabin or Raleway, but even some geometric styles like Montserrat will work.
+Then the best choice would be something in the Humanist or Grotesque style like Cabin or Raleway, but even some geometric styles like Montserrat will work.
 Experiment by trying out a few of these and see what works best in layout.

 When typesetting longer sections of text—exceeding five paragraphs—a serif typeface is recommended.
 This is the traditional choice for book typography, but it also works well on-screen.
-Old Style or Transitional serif fonts like EB Garamond or Libre Baskerville, tend to be easy on the eyes for longer reading like news and magazine articles.
+Old Style or Transitional serif fonts, like EB Garamond or Libre Baskerville, tend to be easy on the eyes for longer reading like news and magazine articles.
 While it’s possible to use a Humanist sans serif font for long stretches of body text, the safer bet is a familiar serif design that readers can process quickly.

 What matters when it comes to point size?

 “For a paragraph, which needs to be highly legible, you shouldn’t use something with ambiguous shapes,” says type designer Octavio Pardo.
-Decorative fonts like Comfortaa (shown above) can be difficult to read at length, so for long texts stick to highly legible ‘workhorse’ fonts like Alegreya or Bellefair.
+Decorative fonts like Comfortaa (shown above) can be difficult to read at length, so for long texts stick to highly legible “workhorse“ fonts like Alegreya or Bellefair.

-You can also get a sense for the overall quality of a font by examining the letters that tend to demand more time from a type designer—or just fall lower on their priority list.
+You can also get a sense of the overall quality of a font by examining the letters that tend to demand more time from a type designer—or just fall lower on their priority list.
 “Look at the shapes of the ‘a’, ‘g’ and the numerals,” says type designer Octavio Pardo.
 “Risky font choices reveal themselves in those glyphs.
 They should be daring but also legible.
 You can allow extravagant designs in low frequency glyphs like ‘v’ ‘w’ ‘x’ ‘y’ and ‘z’ as well as italics.”

-At medium sizes—such as subheads, pull quotes, or smaller titles ranging from 16pt to 24pt—consider using a sans serif font in the geometric, grotesque, or humanist style.
+At medium sizes—such as subheads, pull quotes, or smaller titles ranging from 16pt to 24pt—consider using a sans serif font in the Geometric, Grotesque, or Humanist style.
 Montserrat, Lato, and Quattrocento Sans are good examples.
-Avoid extreme weights, neither too thick nor too thin, to keep text easy to read at-a-glance.
-If instead you’d like a Serif font that’s contemporary and not too bookish, look for something without too much stroke contrast, like the Slab serif fonts Arvo, Sanchez, and Slabo.
+Avoid extreme weights, neither too thick nor too thin, to keep text easy to read at a glance.
+If instead you’d like a serif font that’s contemporary and not too bookish, look for something without too much stroke contrast, like the slab serif fonts Arvo, Sanchez, and Slabo.

-Fonts designed to be used at large sizes, greater than 24pt, are called ‘Display fonts.’
+Fonts designed to be used at large sizes, greater than 24pt, are called Display fonts.
 These tend to have striking features that stand out at higher point sizes, whereas at smaller sizes these same features tend to hinder legibility.
 Still, nearly any typographic genre is fair game for large text, just as long as the feelings evoked by the typeface are appropriate for the context.
-This is the ideal time to use a decorative or handwritten font with swashes and very high stroke contrast like Lobster or Berkshire Swash.
+This is the ideal time to use a decorative or handwritten font with swashes and very high-stroke contrast, like Lobster or Berkshire Swash.
 Try something highly geometric, retro, or even grungy if it strikes the right tone.
 Just avoid fonts with large counters (the enclosed, interior spaces of letters like B or q) and tall x-heights, since these features are meant to aid the eye with smaller text and tend to look out of place when they’re scaled up.

 Who’s your audience and what languages do they speak?